jimlim14/incedo-backend-challenge/README.md

 node index.js
 ```

+Searh your artist by typing the name directly on the prompt.

-The question will be repeated after each search but if you wish to exit the program, simply key in 'n' and press enter to exit.
+The question will be repeated after each search but if you wish to exit the program, simply key in 'n' and press enter to do so.